Cloudforge2/ScholarSphere/readme.md

 ## Overview

 The Graph Service is a Spring Boot–based microservice responsible for interacting with the Neo4j Knowledge Graph.
-It exposes REST endpoints to retrieve and query academic entities — professors, their authored papers, coauthors, topics, and institutional relationships — as a structured graph.
+It exposes REST endpoints to retrieve and query academic entities — professors, their authored papers, coauthors and topics — as a structured graph.

 This service acts as the data backbone for Scholar-Sphere, enabling the frontend and summarization services to visualize and analyze research relationships.